Fetal Cardiac Clinic

 After the fetal echocardiogram, a doctor will speak with you and explain the results.

-At times, imaging may be difficult.
+At times, it may be difficult to obtain a clear image.
 Although there may not be any abnormalities detected, the imaging may not be as complete as possible.
 In these cases, we may book a follow-up test to re-assess the heart; this does not mean that there is a heart problem.

 If an abnormality is detected, a doctor and nurse will speak with you privately.
 During this time, we will provide you with as much detailed information about the heart problem as can be determined from the images.
-The effects of the heart problem on the pregnancy, birth and throughout the child’s life will be discussed.
-All options available for management of the pregnancy will be discussed.
-It may be necessary to refer you to a specialized obstetric program to ensure complete care is provided during the pregnancy and to ensure the best delivery plan is in place.
+The effects of the heart problem on the pregnancy, delivery and throughout the child’s life will be discussed.
+There may be a need for open heart surgery.
+We will draw diagrams that you may take home with you.
+It may be necessary to perform further imaging with fetal MRI at SickKids.
+We will discuss all options available for management of your pregnancy.
+Based on the plan we develop with you, it may be necessary to refer you to a specialized obstetric program to ensure the best delivery plan is in place.

 Normally, we will book additional appointments during the pregnancy to re-assess your baby's heart and to prepare you and your baby for delivery.
-Referral to other members of the team (social worker, nurse practitioner, lactation consultant, etc.) will be arranged to assist you in coping with and preparing for your journey.
+Referral to other members of the team (social worker, lactation consultant, resource navigator, etc.) will be arranged to assist you in coping with and preparing for your journey.

 Coming to a clinic appointment